musikele/musikele.github.io/_posts/2015-09-08-the-story-of-a-programmer-me-that-failed-in-php.md

   - startup
   - time management
 ---
-Some time ago a friend of mine called and said: &#8220;_Hey!
-I just coded the app I was thinking about three years ago_, **would you want to join me**?&#8221;
+Some time ago a friend of mine called and said: "_Hey!
+I just coded the app I was thinking about three years ago_, **would you want to join me**?"

 The incredible thing about this is that **my friend is a law student**.
 He had **no idea about programming**, so he learned everything by himself.

-**Three years before, he asked me to code his dream** &#8211; an e-commerce idea to help websites to get more clients & revenue.
+**Three years before, he asked me to code his dream** - an e-commerce idea to help websites to get more clients & revenue.
 I had just graduated, and **I had the feeling that I could not program the amazing things that I saw around me.** Everybody was doing great things, and **all I knew about Computer Science was a bunch of (very important) theorems** about what you can and what you can't do with a computer.

-So, **I had to refuse the offer** &#8211; starting a startup and having the feeling of not knowing how to work was my biggest fear..
+So, **I had to refuse the offer** - starting a startup and having the feeling of not knowing how to work was my biggest fear..

 Then I got a regular job as a computer programmer, starting to code in _Java_ and its related technologies (Hibernate, Maven, GWT, than AngularJS).